-I was recently given the task of migrating users and emails from one G Suite account to another.
+I was recently given the task of migrating users and emails from one Google Workspace (formerly GSuite) account to another.
 Not between two users, mind you – between two completely separate administrative accounts.
 There was a domain name on one account (I’ll call it the “Source account” for simplicity and anonymity) to a new account (the “Destination account”).
 I found that although there are a bunch of articles online that mention Google’s email migrator service, and even an article with the same title as mine, I didn’t find much in the way of a step-by-step tutorial for moving everything over.
 Below is my attempt at one.

 Second, I mention various tools and wait times in this tutorial.
 I happen to think that if you’re one of Google’s larger customers, there may be more tools or support available to you, or your wait times may be significantly reduced.
 I don’t have proof of that, I just can’t believe that it takes them 1.5 weeks to move 6GB for their enterprise-level customers.